Lower Interest Rates, Easing Inflation Will Boost Construction Activity in 2025-26, PCA’s Ed Sullivan Says

 Oct.
 17, 2024

-The Federal Reserve’s recent move to lower interest rates coupled with easing inflation signals a significant retreat in interest rate levels by the end of next, Ed Sullivan, chief economist and senior vice president of market intelligence for the Portland Cement Association said at the PCA’s annual meeting.
+The Federal Reserve’s recent move to lower interest rates coupled with easing inflation signals a significant retreat in interest rate levels by the end of next year, Ed Sullivan, chief economist and senior vice president of market intelligence for the Portland Cement Association said at the PCA’s annual meeting.
 The lowering of interest rates will benefit construction activity, Sullivan noted at the Aurora, Colo., meeting.

 Sullivan shared the industry’s economic forecast for 2025 in his talk to cement company leaders.
 Sullivan said it will take time for the impact of the Fed’s policy pivot to materialize in the economy and construction.
 Near term, construction activity is expected to be burdened by oppressively high interest rates.
 As more rates cuts occur, construction loan rates are expected to decline, bringing positive development to the construction market.
 This is expected to begin by mid-2025.